*Please note that this is a sponsored post with Capital One Canada – our disclosure can be found at all times by clicking here.

 When I was at Carleton University, I couldn’t wait to log on to the website after an exam to get my score.
 Same thing when I have taken an IQ test (is 182 good?).
 When my husband and I play Mario Kart, I’m always trying to get the best score (especially if I’m beating Julio, which I usually do).
 When I take a spelling test that someone has shared on Facebook, I wait anxiously to learn my excellent score.
 It’s natural to be competitive and to measure your abilities and success based on how you “score,” but are we focused on the score that really matters?
 Growing up, I didn’t know (or care) what my credit score was.
 I thought it was a random figure assigned to me by credit card companies based on whether I paid my bill on time.
 I would later learn the hard way that this number would have the most affect on my life.

 Credit Keeper*, by Capital One, has taught me the basics and the value of what score is the most important in my life, and how to ensure I maintain a great one.
 Of course, a good exam score was important in getting my degree, having a good IQ and being a proficient speller are important things to have, but they really don’t affect whether I am able to get a mortgage or build my business.
 Technically, a credit score is a numerical expression based on an analysis of a person’s credit files, representing their “creditworthiness” and thus the risk taken by financial institutions in lending you money.
+You can get a fingerhut account through creditknocks.com, as well as taking numerous other routes in order to improve your credit score, which not many people realise you can do.
+Having a bad credit score doesn’t spell the end of your success in life.

 Your credit report will include debts, payment histories, credit card accounts you have opened and other information such as former employment and addresses.
 It’s true that your ability to pay on time is a key factor which lending institutions consider, but they also look at utilization of credit (credit used vs. credit available), borrowing history, and significant issues like previous bankruptcies.
 My score obsession has led me to check my free Credit Keeper tool weekly, to ensure I maintain a good score.